More than one iPhone 13 could have 120Hz screen, analyst says

 Most recent high-end phones have refresh rates of either 90Hz or 120Hz.
 Samsung has even launched some mid-range devices with those refresh rates.
 So Apple's move would be welcomed by many.

-Apple already uses LPTO displays for its Apple Watch device, so it isn't completely new to this technology.
+Apple already uses LTPO displays for its Apple Watch device, so it isn't completely new to this technology.

 In other iPhone 13 news, a screen protector has leaked (via 9to5Mac) that suggests the device will have a smaller notch than the iPhone 12.
 The notch houses the front-facing camera for taking selfies and authenticating using Face ID.
 A smaller notch would take up less of the screen, making content more immersive.